Clearing 2026 now open

 Teaching responsibilities

-Reza teaches across undergraduate and postgraduate prosthetics and orthotics programmes.
-His teaching integrates clinical practice, research evidence, and inclusive pedagogy to support students in developing both theoretical understanding and practical competence.
+I teach across undergraduate and postgraduate prosthetics and orthotics programmes.
+My teaching integrates clinical practice, research evidence, and inclusive pedagogy to support students in developing both theoretical understanding and practical competence.

-He leads and contributes to modules including Prosthetic and Orthotic Practice, Biomechanics, Anatomy and Physiology, Evidence-Based Practice, and Work-Based Project (Dissertation), and provides supervision for postgraduate research students.
+I lead and contribute to modules including Prosthetic and Orthotic Practice, Biomechanics, Anatomy and Physiology, Evidence-Based Practice, and Work-Based Project (Dissertation).
+I also supervise postgraduate research students.

-He contributes to Clinical Skills Weeks and provides structured one-to-one supervision for apprenticeship students and final-year research projects.
-Reza is also involved in curriculum development and enhancement aligned with professional and regulatory standards.
+I contribute to Clinical Skills Weeks and provide structured one-to-one supervision for apprenticeship students and final-year research projects.
+I am also involved in curriculum development and enhancement aligned with professional and regulatory standards.

 Close-up of an elderly person's hands clasped together